-Pros of Anonymous Incident Reporting
+Pros of Anonymous Incident Reporting Software

-1. Increases the number of reports submitted
+1. Increases the number of incident reports submitted

 A study comparing anonymous and non-anonymous incident reporting systems showed that the reporting of medical errors was 54% higher with the anonymous reporting system.
-(3) The study also showed that the number of near-miss reports was 3 times higher in the anonymous system.
+(3) The study also showed that the number of near-miss reports was three times higher in the anonymous system.

 2. Increases communication and awareness of safety-related information